centrahq/api-documentation/user/pages/05.plugins/01.adyen/docs.md

     category: docs
 ---

 The Adyen Checkout-plugin is a bit different from the existing Adyen-plugin in Centra.
-<br />Adyen Checkout looks like this:
+Adyen Checkout looks like this:

 ![adyen-preview.png](adyen-preview.png)